L4.3: How fast is a circuit solving its truth table? [P4] Power consumption, propagation delay, circuit's speed |

 1.6.3.5.
 Digital circuit propagation time, worst-case scenario: longest propagation delay

-Rise and fall times describe the dynamics at the output of a logic element and as shown in Fig. 2 and Fig. 8, the simple first order circuit for charging and discharging CL is a good aproximation.
+Rise and fall times describe the dynamics at the output of a logic element, and as shown in Fig. 10, the simple first order circuit for charging and discharging CL is a good approximation.

 ![]() ![]() |